Collections, Returned Checks & Holds

 Generally, Student Account balances that are past due 180 days and Returned Checks (NSF) that are over 60 days will be turned over to the University’s Collection Agency.

-Checks issued to the University for payment of fees, purchases of books, parking fines, etc., or to be cashed for personal convenience must be paid upon presentation to the Bank on which they are drawn.
-Checks returned to the University for insufficient funds or any other reason will be handled in accordance with the State Laws of Georgia.
+Any check payment issued to the University for payment of tuition and fees, housing and meals, parking fines, etc., or to be cashed for personal convenience must be paid upon presentation to the Bank on which they are drawn.
+Checks returned to the University as unpaid for any reason will be handled in accordance with the State Laws of Georgia.
+This includes checks in any form, whether paper checks or electronic checks.

 Financial holds on student accounts are the result of monies owed to VSU and can be generated from several areas on campus such as Parking & Transportation, Housing, Library and Student Financial Services.
 Financial holds will not allow students to register, graduate or receive official VSU documents (Transcripts, etc.) until all holds are paid.
 A student can review their account status and type of hold by visiting the Banner Registration website.